weicongpang/LandCover-MVT/README.md

 The Openearthmap dataset can be accessed from https://open-earth-map.org/overview_oem.html.
 The LoveDA dataset can be accessed from https://zenodo.org/records/5706578.

-We will do two stages fine-tuning.
+You need do two steps fine-tuning.
-For the first stage fine-tuning, please use the AID Dataset.
+For the first step fine-tuning, please use the AID Dataset.
-For the second stage fine-tuning, please use our own Dataset.
+For the second step fine-tuning, please use our own Dataset.

 The followings are for the second stage fine-tuning:
 Navigate to dataset processing scripts and execute them one by one (first combine.py, then rename.py, finally process_json.py):